dpmj/alcazar/README.md

 ## Build

 You can build it with your favorite LaTeX frontend.
+Please note that this template requires `biber` for the multi-bibliography support of `biblatex`.

-Also, this project can easily be built with `pdflatex`.
-In the project directory, run:
+This project can easily be built by using the following commands:

 ```
-$ pdflatex main.tex
+$ pdflatex main
-$ bibtex main
+$ biber main
 $ makeglossaries main
+$ pdflatex main
-$ pdflatex main.tex
+$ pdflatex main
 ```